bilizm/GeoFS-MCDU/README.md

 2. Some features are still under development (marked in interface)
 3. For best experience, complete INIT page before F-PLN
 4. Performance calculations are estimates only
-5. Join our [Discord group](https://discord.gg/4snrKwHpAA) for support
-6. To enter a negative number: First enter the number in the input box, then click the +/- key to make it negative.
+5.To enter a negative number: First enter the number in the input box, then click the +/- key to make it negative.
 (For example, to enter -5, first click 5 and then click +/-.
 Click +/-again to make it 5)
+6. Join our [Discord group](https://discord.gg/4snrKwHpAA) for support

 ---